-Free legal streaming incl Amazon, Disney+, Netflix & NOW TV
+Free legal streaming incl Amazon, Disney+, Netflix & Now

 Online streaming sites have become a mainstay of modern life, giving access to 1,000s of movies, TV shows and box sets.
 We take you through the big providers and how to stream as cheaply as you can – ideal as most of us are spending a lot more time at home right now.
-What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of One Night in Miami, The Flight Attendant and Sound of Metal for up to 30 days for free.
+What's more, many of the big sites, including Amazon Prime Video, offer free trials, so you can enjoy the likes of The Rings of Power, Bladerunner and The Notebook for up to 30 days for free.

 What is online streaming?

 Streaming lets you watch films and TV online instantly.
 You don't download the content, but play it live on your device – such as a smart TV, laptop or tablet – via your internet connection.
 This gives you immediate access to a huge catalogue of films and TV series.
 It's not for everyone though, so make sure you'll actually watch the content before signing up – many offer free trials so you can try before you buy.

 All the streaming sites listed in this guide are 100% legal, including the free ones.

 However, there are plenty of websites online offering "free movie streaming" which aren't legal, and could put your PC/laptop at risk of viruses, malware and trojans.
 So it's important you know how to protect yourself, both from the security threats and the fine and/or prison sentence you could face for streaming an illegal movie.

 We spoke to online security expert Graham Cluley to get his advice about online streaming:

 Am I breaking the law if I stream movies online?

 "It's not breaking the law if the site has permission to stream the movie.
 It's all to do with whether the site has struck a deal with the movie company to reproduce their movie in streaming form," says Cluley.